Smithsonian/MitoPilot/README.md

     - Custom scripts to export data in a format suitable for submission to NCBI GenBank

-MitoPilot is currently optimized for Fish Mitogenome assembly, but has been developed with modularity and extensibility in mind to facilitate broader application in the future.
+MitoPilot is currently optimized for fish mitogenome assembly, but has been developed with modularity and extensibility in mind to facilitate broader application in the future.
 In particular, the included reference databases for assembly and annotation, along with the default parameters